Ratanakiri province: Government and administrative divisions

 Government in Ratanakiri is weak, largely due to the province's remoteness, ethnic diversity, and recent history of Khmer Rouge dominance.
 The provincial legal framework is poor, and the rule of law is even weaker in Ratanakiri than elsewhere in Cambodia.
 Furthermore, government services are ineffective and insufficient to meet the needs of the province.
 The Cambodian government has traditionally accepted substantial support from NGOs in the region.

-Thon Saron is the provincial governor.
-As of the 2017 communal elections, commune councils in Ratanakiri are composed of 207 members representing the CPP, 51 members representing the Cambodia National Rescue Party, and two members representing the Grassroots Democracy Party.
-Political scientist Caroline Hughes has suggested that the CPP's overwhelming dominance in rural areas such as Ratanakiri stems from the central government's ability to suppress collective action, which in urban areas is offset by international donors and NGOs that provide support for opposition parties.
-Fifty-one commune council members in Ratanakiri (20%) were women as of the 2012 communal elections, and 98% of Ratanakiri's government staff was Khmer as of 2006.
-Bou Lam, a member of the CPP, represents Ratanakiri in the National Assembly of Cambodia.
+Nhem Samoeurn is the provincial governor.
+As of the 2022 communal elections, commune councils in Ratanakiri are composed of 236 members representing the CPP, 22 members representing the Candlelight Party, one member representing the Grassroots Democracy Party, and one member representing the Khmer National United Party.
+Four commune council members in Ratanakiri (1.5%) were women as of the 2022 communal elections.
+Kith Try (គិត ទ្រី) represents Ratanakiri in the National Assembly of Cambodia.

 Village government in Ratanakiri has both traditional and administrative components.
 Traditional forms of government, namely village elders and other indigenous institutions, are dominant.
 Members of each village designate one or more community elders to manage village affairs, mediate conflicts, and ensure that villagers follow customary laws, particularly about land and resource use.
 Elders do not play an autocratic role, and are instead primarily respected advisors and consensus builders.
 Village elders are generally male, but women also play a role in the management of the community and its resources.
-A village may also have a village chief, i.e., a local government person who is appointed by a higher governmental official.
+A village may also have a village chief—i.e., a local government person who is appointed by a higher governmental official.
 The village chief serves as a liaison between the village and outside government officials, but lacks traditional authority.
 The role of the village chief in village governance may be poorly defined; in one Kreung village, residents told a researcher that they were "very unclear exactly what the work of the village chief entailed."

 The province is divided into eight districts and one municipality, further divided into 50 communes, as follows: